 Tax Credits: The four steps

 The Income Regulations prescribe a series of four steps to work out income for tax credits purposes.
-The claim form does not require this, but we have set out the steps below in order to give a complete picture of the legislative method.
+The claim itself does not require this calculation to be submitted, but we have set out the steps below in order to give a complete picture of the legislative method.

 NOTE: This section of the site explains what is income for tax credit claims.
-Where a claimant has their tax credits terminated because they are moving to universal credit, there are new rules on how to calculate income.
-Please see our transition to universal credit section for more information.
+Where a claimant has their tax credits terminated in-year because they are moving to universal credit, or they claim UC in the same tax year that a tax credit claim has ended, there are different rules on how to calculate income.
+Please see our universal credit section for more information.

 For joint claims, the joint income for the relevant tax year of both partners (or of all members of a polygamous unit) should be used, as in the example below.
 Only the income of the partners in the couple, or members of the polygamous unit, is aggregated; any income belonging to any children in the household is left out of account, except in certain circumstances where a claimant artificially transfers income to a child in an attempt to maximise their tax credits entitlement.